 An ERP system can help business owners manage a growing company.
-If your current systems are not integrating well, or incrementally increasing maintenance fees and limited-user license fees are adding up as the team’s headcount grows, you may be dealing with business systems that cannot scale well.
-ERP software will support and streamline your team’s growth – not hinder it or generate more work.
+You can easily find impediments to the growth of your company: inability to integrate well; incrementally increasing maintenance fees; limited-user license fees are adding up as the team’s headcount grows.
+If you are struggling to expand, you may be dealing with business systems that cannot scale well.
+An ideal ERP software will support and streamline your team’s growth – not hinder it or generate more work.

 3. Customer needs are not being met

 Customers, suppliers and partners expect direct access to billing, shipping and inventory data.
 They don’t want to call someone to get this information and business owners don’t want to generate unnecessary customer service calls.
 Older systems sometimes aren’t designed for multiple user access and may be less customer-service oriented.
 An ERP solution can provide instant, anywhere access with real-time information.
 If you’re not providing that business value, your competitors might have an edge on you.

 Today’s business owners are often working with employees or whole branches in remote locations, due to telecommuting or hiring offsite contractors.
 Operating with a business model that depends on a centralised office is simply not practicable anymore.

 5. Employees are mobile and information needs to be, too